 The Corporation's exposure to changes in interest rates (particularly fluctuations in LIBOR) relates primarily to interest paid on the Corporation's long-term indebtedness, as well as the interest earned on and market value of its cash and available-for-sale investments.
 The Corporation is also exposed to fair value interest rate risk with respect to its USD First Lien Term Loan, which it attempts to mitigate by hedging through the Swap Agreements that fix the interest rate on the same.
-The Corporation is also exposed to cash flow interest rate risk on its EUR First Lien Term Loan (as defined below) and USD Second Lien Term Loan, which each bear interest at variable rates.
+The Corporation is also exposed to cash flow interest rate risk on the unhedged elements of the USD First Lien Term Loan, the EUR First Lien Term Loan (as defined below) and the USD Second Lien Term Loan (as defined below), which each bear interest at variable rates.

-As of the date hereof, the USD First Lien Term Loan and USD Second Lien Term Loan each have a LIBOR floor of 1.00% and the EUR First Lien Term Loan has a 0% Euribor floor.
-As such, the interest rates cannot decrease below 4.50%, 8.00% and 3.75%, respectively.
-Management monitors movements in the interest rates by frequently reviewing the Euribor and LIBOR.
+As of the date hereof, the USD First Lien Term Loan and the USD Second Lien Term Loan each have a LIBOR floor of 1.00% and as such, the interest rate cannot decrease below 4.50% and 8.00%, respectively.
+The EUR First Lien Term Loan has a EURIBOR floor of 0% and as such, the interest rate cannot decrease below 3.75%.
+Management monitors movements in the interest rates by frequently reviewing the EURIBOR and LIBOR.

-The Corporation's cash consists primarily of cash on deposit with banks and its investments consist primarily of certain highly liquid, short-term instruments, including equities, funds and debt securities.
+The Corporation's cash consists primarily of cash on deposit with banks and its investments consist primarily of certain highly liquid, short-term instruments, including debt securities and funds.
 The Corporation's investment policy and strategy is focused on preservation of capital and supporting its liquidity requirements, not on generating trading profits.
 Changes in interest rates affect the interest earned on the Corporation's cash and investments and the market value of those securities.
 However, any realized gains or losses resulting from such interest rate changes would occur only if the Corporation sold the investments prior to maturity.